 When drivers are distracted or alcohol or drug impaired, pedestrians face serious risks.
 When drivers fail to stop at pedestrian crossings, disregard traffic signs or signals, fail to yield the right-of-way, or fail to signal before they turn, pedestrians are in danger of injury or death in vehicle-pedestrian collisions.

 In many cases, pedestrians struck by cars suffer impact from the collision twice – first when hit by the vehicle, and second when the body slams into a solid object after being flung by the force of impact.
 Pedestrians are completely unprotected, and the disparity in mass between a car or truck and the human body means that even low-speed impact can cause very serious injuries.

 Injuries to the knees, thighs, hips, chest, abdomen, head, and shoulders are common in pedestrian accidents, as pedestrians are struck by vehicle bumpers and thrown to the ground by the force of impact.
 Injures may include:

 Contact our firm for legal help if you have been injured or lost a loved one in a pedestrian accident.
 If we represent you, we will investigate your accident to determine who was at fault and gather evidence to support your case.
-Our personal injury lawyer will carefully assess the full extent of your injuries, and deal with insurance companies on your behalf.
+Our personal injury lawyer in Charlottesville law office will carefully assess the full extent of your injuries, and deal with insurance companies on your behalf.